nonblocking/mashroom/packages/plugin-packages/mashroom-storage/README.md

  * _provider_: The storage-provider plugin that implements the actual storage (Default: Mashroom Storage Filestore Provider)
  * _memoryCache_: Use the memory cache to improve the performance.
 Requires *@mashroom/mashroom-memory-cache* to be installed.
      * _enabled_: Enable cache (of all) collections.
-The preferred way is to set this to false and enable caching per collection  (default: false)
+The preferred way is to set this to false and enable caching per collection (Default: false)
      * _ttlSec_: The default TTL in seconds.
-Can be overwritten per collection (default: 120)
+Can be overwritten per collection (Default: 120)
-     + _invalidateOnUpdate_: Clear the cache for the whole collection if an entry gets updated (default: true).
+     + _invalidateOnUpdate_: Clear the cache for the whole collection if an entry gets updated (Default: true).
        This might be an expensive operation on some memory cache implementations (e.g. based on Redis).
 So use this only if updates don't happen frequently.
      * _collections_: A map of collections specific settings.
 You can overwrite here _enabled_, _ttlSec_ and _invalidateOnUpdate_.